-Working from home changes your sex life and relationship — here’s how to make sure the change is positive
+How to keep your relationship intact if you’re forced to work from home because of the coronavirus outbreak

 - Set up a schedule.

-Alissa Lopez, who now runs her own personal assistant company, FamiliesDo, from home, left her office days behind in June of 2019.
+Alissa Lopez, who now runs her own personal assistant company, FamiliesDo, from home, left her office days behind in June 2019.
 After her first couple of months as a remote worker, she learned how important it is to have specific time dedicated for work, and specific time dedicated to one’s partner/family.

 “I think acting like I have a 9-to-5, or creating some other set schedule for work hours, is key to creating work-life balance where I can prioritize my partner.
 In the very beginning, with all that schedule freedom I started going nocturnal.
 Waking up around noon and working until 4 a.m. because I could, which was not healthy for myself or our relationship.
 I was never around in the morning and when he was around in the evening, I was in full-on work mode,” she said.